emendir/WalytisTechnologies/Endra/1-IntroToEndra.md

 - full end-to-end encryption ephemeral keys, algorithm-agnostic & future-proof
 - multiple devices per profile (user account)
 - multiple profiles per device
+- arbitrary number of members in group chats
 - can be used as a library for embedding into other applications
 - will become part of an expandable ecosystem incl. calendar and file-sharing
 - [app for desktop and mobile](https://github.com/emendir/EndraApp) (tested on Linux (Ubuntu x86-64) and Android (arm-64))